versionone/jquery-instaform/readme.md

 Limitations
 --
-1. As of now only textarea and input:text fields are supported
+1. As of now only textarea and input:text fields have been tested

 Tests
 --